hiddenswitch/Spellsource/README.md

       cd Documents
       git clone https://github.com/hiddenswitch/Spellsource-Server.git
       ```
+   8. Enter the directory with the code files in it with the following command.
+Whenever you want to execute commands on files located inside the code, you'll have to **cd** (change directory) into it.
+      ```
+      cd Spellsource-Server
+      ```
    8. Start by running the tests that don't require networking behavior to verify your installation worked.
 To do this, execute the following command:
       ```
       ./gradlew game:test